Indigenous conflicts on the Mexico–United States barrier: Tribal nations' borders

-There are several explanations as to the formation of tribal lands, but many existed long before colonization.
-Migration is one such way that tribes found and established themselves in the present-day southern United States and northern Mexico.
-However, some tribes, such as the Kickapoo, were displaced due to colonial encroachment and have established themselves in these new locations, and they too are not immune to the effects of a border.
-Several nations, regardless of when they established themselves in the region, had sacred lands, resources, and members that extended beyond the border created after the Mexican-American War and the Gadsden Purchase, and with the creation of such a border also came the creation of citizenship which led to the restriction of free travel, jurisdictional issues, and a plethora of other issues.
+Various Indigenous groups inhabited the modern region of the American-Mexican border for thousands of years before Europeans, and often had their own conflicts over territory and resources.
+The Apache and Navajo, in particular, were aggressively expansionist and displaced a number of other Indigenous groups.
+The Kickapoo were lived in what is now Ohio at the time of contact with Europeans, and migrated south and west eventually settling in and around the US-Mexico border. the border region of what is now the Several nations, regardless of when they established themselves in the region, had sacred lands, resources, and members that extended beyond the border created after the Mexican-American War and the Gadsden Purchase, and with the creation of such a border also came the creation of citizenship which led to the restriction of free travel, jurisdictional issues, and a plethora of other issues.
 For instance, a tribal nation that spans the border might offer citizenship to all people regardless of location, but the states in which they exist may not recognize them as citizens of their locale.
 This citizenship issue particularly along the United States and Mexico border has many implications including limiting travel amongst members of a tribal nations and providing resources and services to a fragment of the tribal population.

 Tribal nations that span the border include: